First-hop redundancy protocol

-A first hop redundancy protocol (FHRP) is a computer networking protocol which is designed to protect the default gateway used on a subnetwork by allowing two or more routers to provide backup for that address; in the event of failure of an active router, the backup router will take over the address, usually within a few seconds.
+First hop redundancy protocols (FHRP) are a category of networking protocols designed to protect the default gateway used on a subnetwork by allowing two or more routers to provide backup for that address.
+In the event of failure of an active router, the backup router will take over the address, usually within a few seconds.
 In practice, such protocols can also be used to protect other services operating on a single IP address, not just routers.

 Examples of such protocols include (in approximate order of creation):